Published 4 Feb 2018

 I always discuss with my clients, well before the wedding, which family members will be present and if there are any grandparents, or relatives that are very special to the bride & groom and need to be included in the family group photographs.

-You might think that you really want a photograph for your auntie and uncle, with the two of you, but you might not necessarily want that to be part of your album.
+You might think that you really want a photograph for your auntie and uncle, with the two of you.
 So that's one to put on the list.

 Obviously, everyone at your wedding is very special to you, but if you have been a guest at a wedding and have witnessed the formal photographs going on for ages, then this will definitely help you organise your wedding day to be all about the party, and less about the formal photographs!